Microsoft Corporation

 Conclusion

 Microsoft Corporation (MSFT) is in a mixed position.
 Some indicators are above average, others below, but nothing is at an extreme level that defines the current setup strongly in either direction.
+There is not a strong signal here in either direction.
+This is an asset to watch rather than act on right now.
+A further move toward $342 -- $359 with extension percentiles dropping into the lower teens would represent a historically more significant oversold condition.
 These readings update daily.
 Flipside shows what is happening now, grounded in the data — not what will happen next.

 Related analysis